yosephtamir/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 15-countthatword ----displayes a line number contains bin script 16-whatsnext ----displays a line containing "root" and 4 lines after it script 17-hidethisword ----displayes a lines not contains "bin"
+script 15-countthatword ----displayes a line number contains bin script 16-whatsnext ----displays a line containing "root" and 4 lines after it script 17-hidethisword ----displayes a lines not contains "bin" script 18-letteronly ---- displays all lines of the file /etc/ssh/sshd_config starting with letter script 19-AZ --- Replace all characters A and c from input to Z and e